-In this unit, students will learn to identify financial risks such as scams and identity theft, while considering strategies to avoid these.
+In this unit, students will learn to record personal and business accounts.
 They will look at the role of debt, how to manage debt and the importance of saving.
-They will be looking at ways individuals can protect themselves from risks, for example, through insurance, savings, and superannuation.
+They will be looking at way's consumers can protect themselves from risks, for example, through insurance, savings and superannuation.
 Through the process of running a small business, students will investigate the different strategies businesses use to create competitive advantage, such as advertising and marketing and offering a lower-cost product than their competitors.
-They will undertake a cost benefit analysis, using a range of strategies to help decide on a potential major purchase, for example, a car, by investigating options, calculating the costs of different purchasing methods and estimating the long-term costs and benefits of owning the asset and repaying the debt.
+They will undertake a cost benefit analysis, using a range of strategies to help decide on a potential major purchase, for example, a car, by investigating options, calculating the costs of different purchasing ethods and estimating the long-term costs and benefits of owning the asset and repaying the debt.